Above photo: Poor Clare Collettines of Roswell, NM

 - Cloistered life | Vocation Blog

-Below is mostly a list of some of the growing congregations.
-Some are in alphabetical order and there is an additional list at the end of this page.
 If your religious community has daily or frequent Eucharistic adoration and is faithful to the authentic teachings of Christ and His Church, you are welcome to let us know.
-If you have times that are open to the public, they can be added to the Real Presence Directory of adoration sites across Canada and in the USA.

 These non-cloistered contemplative sisters, offer their daily prayers and sacrifices particularly for the priests of the Institute of Christ the King and the souls entrusted to them… Their day is centered around Holy Mass and the Divine Office in the traditional Latin form, an hour of mental prayer, an hour of Eucharistic adoration, and the Rosary.
 Punctuating this rich life of prayer are manual work and intellectual training, including instruction in Gregorian Chant, Latin, Spirituality, Philosophy, and Theology, as well as the learning of crafts such as sewing, lace-making, and the care of liturgical vestments and altar linens.